Angala Devi: Legend

+Brahma's head

+The core myth of Angalamman follows a basic structure: Brahma in some way angers Shiva (usually in a way involving Parvati and/or Angalamman), Shiva takes one of Brahma's heads, the head harms Shiva, and Angalamman saves Shiva but temporarily enters a frenzied, angry state to do so (either from a curse, attack, or willful transformation into a fearsome form like Kali).
+Among thirunangai this narrative may have an added detail or event that emphasizes why Angalamman has a connection to them.

 According to legend, Shiva took the form of Bhairava and cut off the fifth head of Brahma for being arrogant about his creation.
 Brahma had no remorse about the suffering that living beings experienced on earth.
 Shiva soon felt remorseful.
 To receive redemption for the sin, Brahma told him to become a wandering ascetic (Bhikshatana) and beg for food in his skull, and he felt remorse for and cured the suffering of living beings on earth.

 As per the story of Angalamman, the fifth head of Brahma started following Shiva.
 The head of Brahma made his home in the arm of Shiva and started eating whatever Shiva received from begging.

 Parvati decided to put an end to the Kapala of Brahma.
 On the advice of Vishnu, she prepared food for Shiva at Thandakarunyam Tirtham near Angikulam Tirtham.
 Shiva came to eat the food.
 Parvati intentionally scattered food around the place and the Kapala of Brahma came down to eat them, leaving the hand of Shiva.
 Parvati seized this opportunity and took the fierce form of Angalamman and stamped down the Kapala using her right leg and destroyed it, turning it into ashes, after which it merged with Brahma.